 ICAN - Privacy Practices

-Protecting Your Personal Information is of Overarching Importance
+Protecting Your Personal Information is of Overarching Importance to Our Organization

 I. Specific ICAN Patient Privacy Practices pursuant to HIPAA.
 At ICAN, your privacy as a cancer patient is of the utmost importance to us, and protecting your personal information is a responsibility we take very seriously.
 ICAN will not share any information we receive from you with any third party without your express written permission.